aimms/how-to/Articles/544/544-dex-and-oauth.rst

 	dex::client::CloseRequest(
 		"getUser"
 	);

-	!now read and map the data properly for WebUI AzureExample_ReadData;

 If the request was performed successfully, the response data is now in Output.json.
 Then we use a DEX-mapping to map the retrieved data onto the same parameters that we used for the previous requests as to be able to show it correctly in the WebUI.